South Carolina General Assembly

 (3) provides satisfactory documentation of having earned:

-(a) a master's degree from a genetic counseling training program accredited by the ACGC or an equivalent program as determined by the board; or
+(a) a master's degree from a genetic counseling training program accredited by the ACGC or an equivalent program as determined by the board; and

-(D) The board may issue a limited license to an applicant who meets all of the requirements for licensure except the certification requirement in this section and has obtained active candidate status establishing eligibility to sit for the certification examination administered by the ABGC or the ABMGG.
+(C) The board may issue a limited license to a limited licensee applicant who meets all of the requirements for licensure except the certification requirement in this section and has obtained active candidate status establishing eligibility to sit for the certification examination administered by the ABGC or the ABMGG.
+A limited license shall expire automatically upon the earliest of:

 (C) The board shall require NSGC-approved course criteria, not to exceed twenty-five hours biennially, as a condition for license renewal.